tibordp/shiny-avr/README.md

 Blasphemeously designed with an STM32 microcontroller instead of an another AVR.

+Shiny AVR programmer provides an 16 MHz clock signal, which allows programming chips that have had their fuse bits set to require an external crystal or clock signal.

 ![render](./docs/render.png)

 # Usage

 Insert the ATtiny into the DIP socket on the programmer.
 Please make sure it is oriented the right way.
 It should also work for programming the ATtinys in circuit (unless there is circuitry wired to it that would interfere, which is likely, since ATtinys don't have dedicated programming pins), but since there is no standard ISP header on the board, you will need to provide an adapter cable.

+Shiny AVR powers ATtinys with 3.3V.

 ## Arduino